-The MyMRD® is a hotspot panel that detects all classes of variants identified in a precisely defined set of targets that commonly drive myeloid malignancies including AML, MPN and MDS.
-It can detect SNV, indels and translocations to the genomic basepair, giving unparalleled precision and detection of low level mutations in patients.
-Testing with MyMRD® allows for studying important mutations in known genes implicated in the causation, prognosis, and reoccurrence of myeloid disorders.
+MyMRD® is a hotspot panel that detects all classes of variants identified in a precisely defined set of targets that commonly drive myeloid malignancies including acute myeloid leukemia (AML), myeloproliferative neoplasms (MPN) and myelodysplastic syndrome (MDS).
+Deep sequencing provides unparalleled precision and detection of low-level mutations in patients, enabling clinicians to study important aberrations implicated in the causation, prognosis, and recurrence of myeloid disorders.

 SNV and Indel Targets in 23 Genes (Exons)